 I have organised Music Festivals, managed bands and produced music, been invovled in politics and media, built elaborate landscaped gardens, climbed mountains, built racing cars and race engines, restored motorcycles.
 Built computers and written software, made stage gear and lighting rigs, programmed firmware and embedded controllers, repaired industrial scale optical scanners.
 Built the first to the desktop Red Hat linux deployment replacing all the Windows PC’s with KDE desktops and free software for Super Tramp Ltd, and that was back in 2002, a first for UK small business.

 Often I get asked for a list of skills and tool sets that I have worked with.
+This post sets out my skills and experience broken out into individual key skill sectors, and tabularised for easier reading and searching.
+I set out summary information to give you a feel for my approach in regard to each aspect or my experience and skills set.
 Leadership I am a passionate advocate of the “One Minute Manager” series of books, and I have been delivering Leadership and Management following closely with the principles described in this series of books for more than 15 years, with great success.
-I have strong natural people skills and can build rapor with people at all levels.

 A journey in scaling a live web application When I first joined WiFiSPARK, one immediate challenge was to tackle the issue of the overloaded SPARK platform.
 Growth of the company had be remarkable, and the number of service subscribers was growing rapidly every day.
 The platform and development team had built a 32 processor, 128 core beast of a machine, with 128Gb of RAM and SCSI RAID disc array.
 However this machine was creaking under the load of a constantly growing user base.